frees-io/freestyle/docs/src/main/tut/docs/effects/async/README.md

 }
 ```

-We can use such a callback based (asynchronous) API in freestyle by using the _freestyle-async_ module.
+We can use this type of callback-based (asynchronous) API in freestyle by using the _freestyle-async_ module.

-To use the _freestyle-async_ module you need to include one of the following dependencies:
+To use the _freestyle-async_ module, you need to include one of the following dependencies:

 [comment]: # (Start Replace)